juergenweb/FrontendContact/README.md

 After you have installed the module, you have to set the default email address where the mails should be sent to.
 This email address can be entered manually or you choose a ProcessWire field, which contains the email address.
 All other configuration options are optional.

-* Show or hide the following fields: gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not).
+* Show or hide the following fields: gender, name, surname, subject, file upload, privacy and send copy (email and message field are mandatory and therefore permanent and not selectable whether to be shown or not)
 * Set the status of the following fields to required or not: gender, name, surname, subject (send copy field is always optional and privacy field is always required.
-Therefore, for both fields the status cannot be changed).
+Therefore, for both fields the status cannot be changed)
 * Set a global email address or not.
-You can enter an email by text, or you can choose a PW field, which holds the value.
+You can enter an email by text, or you can choose a PW field, which holds the value
-* Choose a mail template for your email or send it as plain text (none, template_1, template_2,...).
+* Choose a mail template for your email or send it as plain text (none, template_1, template_2,...)
-* Set a global minimum time before a form is allowed to be submitted (spam protection):
+* Set a global minimum time before a form is allowed to be submitted (spam protection)

 ## Default settings of the form that cannot be changed inside the module config
 By default, the form has the following settings: